ansible/qa-scale-lab/README.md

 Creates an ECS cluster and an ASG of container hosts to SSH into for scale testing Ansible playbooks and discovering performance issues.
-The `list_clints.py` queries ECS and creates a static inventory file listing all the CLINTs (Container Lightweight Inventory Numerous Targets) with the task UUID as the inventory hostname.
+The `./inventory/clints.py` inventory plugin queries ECS and creates inventory hosts with all the CLINTs (Container Lightweight Inventory Numerous Targets) with the task UUID as the inventory hostname.

 # Usage

-Copy `vars.template.yml` to `vars.yml` and fill in AWS profile and key.
+Copy `vars.template.yml` to `vars.yml` and fill in AWS profile and (optionally) an EC2 SSH key.

 To choose how many targets are created, set the `desired_targets` parameters for the container types you need.
 By default, 2000 centos SSH containers are